Tuttotorna/OMNIABASE/ROADMAP.md

 ### Success condition

-One branch becomes usable by external teams without requiring full immersion into the entire ecosystem.
+One branch becomes usable by an external team without requiring full immersion into the whole ecosystem.

 ---

-## 9. Parallel principle — Controlled openness
+## 13. Parallel Principle — Controlled Openness

-Omniabase should remain open to future branches.
+OMNIABASE must remain open to future branches.

 However, future growth must be controlled.

-A new branch should only be recognized when it has:
+A new branch should be recognized only if it has:

 - a distinct central question
 - distinct structural outputs
 - methodological coherence
 - non-trivial difference from existing branches
+- enough scope to justify independent recognition

-This prevents framework inflation.
+This prevents branch inflation.

 ---

-## 10. Openness without dogma
+## 14. Openness Without Dogma

-Omniabase should not harden into the same kind of closure it was created to question.
+OMNIABASE must not harden into the same kind of closure it was created to question.

-This means that the framework must preserve a distinction between:
+Its stable core is not a closed list of accepted:

+- bases
+- units
+- codings
-- stable principles
+- coordinate systems
-- open representational forms
+- descriptive forms

-Stable principles include:
+- observer frames

+Its stable core is the method:

 - no single-view sufficiency
 - representational variation as method
 - cross-representational comparison
+- structural discipline in claims
 - separation of measurement, interpretation, and decision
-- structural discipline in claims

-Open representational forms may include:

-- new coding families
-- new recoding strategies
+This means the framework should remain open to:

 - non-standard bases
 - variable scales
+- non-fixed units
-- dynamic units
+- dynamic granularities
-- alternative descriptive geometries
+- alternative coding families
-- observer-centered and observer-decentered comparisons
+- observer-centered and observer-decentered comparison
+- new representational families not yet formalized

-The framework should therefore have a constitution, not a cage.
+OMNIABASE must have a constitution, not a cage.

 ---

-## 11. Known current priorities
+## 15. Current priorities

 At the present stage, the most important priorities are:

 ### Priority 1
-Complete and refine the umbrella repository foundation.
+Keep the umbrella repository stable and clean.

 ### Priority 2
-Stabilize the branch taxonomy.
+Keep OMNIA strong, bounded, and externally legible.

 ### Priority 3
-Clarify ecosystem mapping.
+Preserve lon-mirror as deep diagnostics core, not as false umbrella.

 ### Priority 4
-Identify the first reference implementation path.
+Strengthen Coordinate Discovery as the next frontier branch.

 ### Priority 5
-Preserve a strict boundary between framework-level language and branch-level claims.
+Clarify the Translation branch enough that it is no longer only distributed intuition.

 ### Priority 6
-Keep the framework open to representational expansion without letting it dissolve into vagueness.
+Avoid repository drift, framework inflation, and re-dogmatization.

 ---

-## 12. Development risks
+## 16. Development risks

 The roadmap must explicitly guard against the following risks.

 ### Risk A — Premature product inflation
-Trying to present Omniabase as a complete product before the framework is stable.
+Trying to present OMNIABASE as a complete product before the framework and branches are stable.

 ### Risk B — Branch confusion
-Treating Diagnostics, Coordinate Discovery, and Translation as vague synonyms rather than distinct operational families.
+Treating Diagnostics, Coordinate Discovery, and Translation as vague synonyms rather than distinct families.

 ### Risk C — Ecosystem drift
-Allowing new repositories to appear without architectural classification.
+Allowing repositories to multiply without architectural classification.

 ### Risk D — Overclaim
-Claiming universal capability before branch-level evidence exists.
+Claiming universality before branch-level evidence exists.

 ### Risk E — Historical overload
 Letting the history of development make the framework harder to read than it needs to be.

 ### Risk F — Re-dogmatization
-Turning Omniabase into a new closed canon of accepted representations, bases, units, or descriptive forms.
+Turning OMNIABASE into a new rigid canon of accepted representational forms.

-This would violate the spirit of the framework itself.
+### Risk G — Branch swallowing
+Letting one successful branch, especially Diagnostics, be mistaken for the whole framework.

 ---

-## 13. Long-term direction
+## 17. Long-term direction

-The long-term direction of Omniabase is not to become one monolithic system.
+The long-term direction of OMNIABASE is not to become one monolithic system.

 Its long-term direction is to become a stable general framework from which multiple structural methods can be derived.